actoron/jadex-v/engine/base/mj-core/README.md

 This can be an interface or the implementation class of your feature, depending on your needs.

 The `createFeatureInstance(MjComponent)` then provides a (usually new) instance of your feature.

+### Dealing with Conflicting Implementations

+Sometimes you may want to provide a new implementation for an existing feature type.
+You can do so by implementing the `replacesFeatureProvider()` method, for making sure that your implementation is chosen instead of the old one.